 It’s no wonder that GDPR is the reason behind the rising numbers of Data protection officers (DPO).
 GDPR, all across Europe, made it obligatory for organisations to hire a DPO.
 So that processing of personal data can take place safely.

-The changes brought in by GDPR are still being felt two years on from its implementation.
-One of these changes was the requirement for certain organisations to appoint a DPO if they satisfy the requirements under the law.
+The changes brought in by GDPR felt two years on from its implementation.
+One of these changes was the requirement for certain organisations to appoint a DPO.
+Only, if they satisfy the requirements under the law.

 According to the Information Commissioner’s Office (ICO), the role of a DPO is to,

-“assist you to monitor internal compliance, inform and advise on your data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the supervisory authority.”
+“assist you to monitor internal compliance, inform and advise on your data protection obligations.
+He provides advice regarding Data Protection Impact Assessments (DPIAs).
+And, act as a contact point for data subjects and the supervisory authority.”

 So, the duty imposed on organisations is to make sure they have appointed an independent employee to demonstrate internal compliance and inform or advise on data protection obligations.

 Before GDPR, the DPO role was only related to Germany and the Philippines, because these two are the only countries that have mandatory DPO laws.

 Before coming into effect, it was expected that GDPR would transform the situation.